whyJPG/Portal-Second-Slice/README.md

-This is the github page for Portal: The Second Slice!
+This is the GitHub page for Portal: The Second Slice!